Garden costs in Kingston, Surbiton, Esher and Coombe

 • Is it cheaper to do some work myself?

 Occasionally, but poorly executed groundwork or drainage often costs more to correct later.
-It’s best to discuss this before work begins.
+It is best to discuss this before work begins.

-• Is this the right level of investment for your garden?
+• Is this the right level of investment for my garden?

 Every garden has a point where additional spend stops adding real value.
 The aim is not to spend more, but to spend wisely.